Housing and Development Board: The 1960s to 1980s

 With the construction of the Bukit Ho Swee estate, the HDB also sought to change how estate residents behaved, and to give the state greater control over their lives.
 Moreover, with the new housing estates not segregated by race, the HDB facilitated the formation of multiracial communities in place of racially divided ones.
 Nevertheless, by the 1980s, racial divisions within HDB estates became increasingly pronounced, so to mitigate possible ethnic tensions, the Ethnic Integration Policy, which capped the racial proportions of residents in HDB estates, was introduced in 1989.

 The HDB began offering flats for purchase in 1964, but as many flat dwellers at the time could not afford to do so, it was initially not very successful.
 Applicants could use their Central Provident Fund (CPF) contributions to pay for their flats beginning in 1968.
-The take-up rate for flat purchase increased such that by the 1980s, most flat applicants were opting to purchase them.
+The take-up rate for flat purchases increased such that by the 1980s, most flat applicants were opting to purchase them.
 From the late 1960s onwards, the HDB designed flats and estates with improved amenities and fittings to improve the quality of life.
 To further these efforts, in the 1970s and 1980s, the HDB introduced residents committees in its housing estates to promote community cohesion, loosened regulations on flat modifications, and engaged in upgrading works.
 These works included the expansion of old one-room flats and the construction of new amenities in older estates.
 In addition, the HDB started soliciting feedback from residents through the Sample Household Surveys (SHS) from 1975.

 In 1982, control over the Housing and Urban Development Company (HUDC) was transferred to the HDB.
 With the prices of HUDC flats approaching those of private housing, and the middle class being able to purchase HDB flats, the HDB stopped building HUDC flats in 1985.